 All trainers to be properly trained & nationaly accredited to be dealing with specific dog training issues or behavioural problems if giving professional advice.

-Full public liability insurance to be in place & displayed at the training grounds this insurance must cover protection training as per SIA standard if training security/sports & personal protection dogs not just pet dog training insurance as this does not cover protection/bitework training, all UKDA Clubs & affiliated clubs training protection/bitework should have this in place to cover club members & the general public also professional indemnity insurance should also be in place as good practice if giving dog training advice or carrying out behavioural work to club members & the general public.
+For Branch Members: Full public liability insurance to be in place & displayed at the training grounds this insurance must cover protection training as per SIA standard if training security/sports & personal protection dogs not just pet dog training insurance as this does not cover protection/bitework training, all UKDA Clubs & affiliated clubs training protection/bitework should have this in place to cover club members & the general public also professional indemnity insurance should also be in place as good practice if giving dog training advice or carrying out behavioural work to club members & the general public.

 The UKDA is committed to encourageing personal development of its trainers in all canine related sectors ranging from training to behaviour.